AquaSat/AquaMatch_lakeSR/README.md

 API.
 This group of targets ends with a branched target that maps over each of the WRS2 path rows that intersect with the points.

 **Note**: this group of targets takes a very, very long time, ranging between 8 and 45 minutes per path row branch.
-There are just under 800 path rows with points in them.
+There are just under 800 path rows with points in them, resulting in run time on the order of days.

+**c_collate_Landsat_data**:

+This {targets} list collates the data from the Google Earth Engine run orchestrated in the {targets} group "b_pull_Landsat_SRST_poi" and creates "stable" files for downstream use.

+**Note**: this group of targets takes a few hours to run, as the download and collation process is quite time consuming, even with mulitcore processing.